 Throughout the year, Family House raises the funds to continue our critical mission through several events, but Family House Polo is by far our largest and most popular event each year.
 Since its inception, this event has grown to become the largest polo fundraiser in the country, raising more than $3 million over the past 29 years.

 Now in its 30th year, Family House Polo is a local tradition and a unique fundraising event.
-Each year, 2,000 community and business leaders, individuals and families gather at Hartwood Acres on the Saturday after Labor Day for a fun-filled day of entertainment; from the professional polo match and tailgating to the brunch tent, silent auction and children’s activities.
+Each year, 2,000 community and business leaders, individuals and families gather at Hartwood Acres on the Saturday after Labor Day for a fun-filled day of entertainment; from the professional polo match and tailgating to the silent auction and children’s activities.

 Nearly a year’s worth of planning goes into this multifaceted six-hour event.
 The collaboration of Family House staff, event chairpersons and a volunteer committee of more than fifty helps to secure the support of 40 sponsors and proceeds of more than $200,000.